BLE-LTER/ble-handbook/handbook.md

 <a id="misc-biblio-notes"></a>
 ## Misc. biblio notes

+The DOI field for entries should NOT start with "https://doi.org" but "10.XXXX".
+Otherwise, the Zotero API will pre-pend the former string resulting in duplication.

 ### Linking data and pubs

 On the journal site: PIs would normally cite data packages.
 Not IM's job.